Affordable Housing Rehabilitation Projects

 The federal program that supported its construction and additional rent subsidies have allowed the units to remain affordable to seniors for nearly 50 years.
-The rehabilitation of Ya-Po-Ah Terrace will allow the continuation of federal subsidies to preserve these units as affordable housing for current and future residents.
+The rehabilitation of Ya-Po-Ah Terrace allows the continuation of federal subsidies to preserve these units as affordable housing for current and future residents.

 The City of Eugene loaned $1.5 million in federal Community Development Block Grant (CDBG) funds for this Eugene landmark.
 Additional, leveraged resources include FHA loan, 4% and 9% Low-Income Housing Tax-Credit, equity, tax-exempt bonds, and gap financing from the State of Oregon.

-The total construction project is nearly $30 million and includes:
+The total construction project was nearly $30 million and included:

 - Replacing the building’s skin with highly-insulated roof, walls, and windows

 - Updating interior LED lighting, plumbing fixtures, and mechanical systems

 - Creating additional ADA parking spaces and route to building entrance

 During the rehabilitation, tenants were temporarily relocated to another unit within the building or to a comparable unit off-site at no cost to them.
 All residents returned once phased work was completed, and no one was permanently displaced as a result of the project.